tibbben/school.of.data/README.md

-# teaching.data.literacy
+# school.of.data

-This repository contains materials and resources for teaching data information literacy.
+This repository contains curriculum and materials for research data management and data wrangling.

 If you are not looking for the repository, but simply the curriculum materials, please see the [hosted version](http://tibbben.github.io/school.of.data/).